top of page

 A formal lecture after several years at CSULB summarizing how to adapt the Recovery Model into a developmental model to address the mental health challenges college students face.

-South Alabama University Grand Rounds: Medications with Meaning: Becoming More Effective with Medications and People with Psychosis 2020
+South Alabama University Grand Rounds Medications with Meaning: Becoming More Effective with Medications and People with Psychosis 2020 (the lecture begins at 1:49:45 and ends with 59:51 remaining)

 A lecture to a psychiatric department advocating for and describing specific changes in prescribing behaviors to be more recovery oriented and more effective, especially for people with psychosis.